mariohsieh/intro-to-jquery/README.md

-programming-basics
+intro-to-jquery
 ==================

-curriculum on programming basics for railsbridge workshops
+introductory curriculum on jquery for railsbridge workshops